frc5687/2021-tutorial/README.md

 * general - messages for the whole robotics team

 ## FRC Control System Documentation

-FRC stands for "FIRST Robotics Competition."
-The basis for this competition is a standardized robotic framework that includes a National Instruments [roboRIO](https://www.ni.com/en-us/support/model.roborio.html) controller.
-We're writing code to load onto this roboRIO, then it controls the robot.

 For coders, these are useful sections of the [FRC Control System documentation](https://docs.wpilib.org/en/stable/):